Thermodynamic Bethe ansatz and wall crossing for deformed supersymmetric quantum mechanics: -extended TBA and wall crossing

 \subsection{$\mathbb{Z}_4$-extended TBA from the ODE/IM correspondence}

 We first study the asymptotic solutions of the ODE at infinity and the Y-system constructed from the Wronskians of the solutions.
-For positive real $\hbar$, the fastest decaying solution of \eqref{eq:hbar-Sch} at infinity around the positive real axis is
+At infinity, there are two kinds of asymptotic solutions: growing and decaying.
+Since only the decaying solution is uniquely defined, we will focus on the fastest decaying solution.
+For positive real $\hbar$, the fastest decaying solution of \eqref{eq:hbar-Sch} at infinity $y(x,u_{j},E,m,\hbar)$ around the positive real axis is